garysheng/FaceTag/README.md

 # SpecBridge

-SpecBridge is an open-source iOS toolkit that connects Ray-Ban Meta smart glasses to RTMP streaming platforms.
-It serves as a bridge between the Meta Wearables Device Access Toolkit (DAT) and standard broadcasting protocols, allowing developers to build custom live-streaming experiences for smart glasses.
+SpecBridge is an open-source iOS toolkit that connects Ray-Ban Meta smart glasses to **Twitch**.
+It serves as a bridge between the Meta Wearables Device Access Toolkit (DAT) and standard broadcasting protocols, allowing developers to build custom live-streaming experiences.

+*Note: While the underlying architecture supports RTMP (allowing for potential YouTube/Kick support), this version is currently hardcoded for Twitch.*

 ## Features
-- **Live Video Bridge:** Routes raw video frames from Ray-Ban Meta glasses to an RTMP ingest server (Twitch, YouTube, Kick).
+- **Live Video Bridge:** Routes raw video frames from Ray-Ban Meta glasses directly to Twitch.
 - **Audio Handling:** Manages iOS audio sessions to prevent Bluetooth disconnects during streaming.
-- **Secure Auth:** Setup screen to input and store Stream Keys locally on the device.
+- **Secure Auth:** Setup screen to input and store your Twitch Stream Key locally on the device.
 - **Modern Swift:** Uses Swift Concurrency (async/await) and the Actor model for thread-safe streaming.

 ## Prerequisites